Trust Management for Internet of Things: A Systematic Literature Review: OVERVIEW OF THE CATEGORIES

 \subsection{Percentage of attacks}

-In this section we are presenting some data related to the threat model provided.
-It is important to mention that 26 out of the 48 papers defined a specific threat model for their research.
+In this section, we present some data related to the threat model provided.
+It is important to mention that 28 out of the 53 papers defined a specific threat model for their research.
 In Figure \ref{fig:attacks} you can see the statistical information regarding the attacks studied in the literature.

-We observe that the trust related attacks -BMA, BSA, SPA, OSA, OOA- are studied the most in the literature.
-It is really important for a Trust Management system to be able to deal with the trust related attacks, but this is only the foundation.
-A well designed trust management system, should be capable dealing with all kind of attacks.
-We can see that only 1.20\% of the papers are considering the EA, RA, SDA and WHA.
-These kind of attacks may cause severe damages to an IoT network.
+We observe that trust-related attacks -BMA, BSA, SPA, OSA, OOA- are studied the most in the literature.
+It is really important for a trust management system to be able to deal with trust-related attacks, but this is only the foundation.
+A well-designed trust management system should be capable of dealing with all kinds of attacks.
+We can see that only 1.10\% of the papers consider the EA, RA, SDA, and WHA.
+These kinds of attacks may cause severe damage to an IoT network.